DARE the Extreme: Revisiting Delta-Parameter Pruning For Fine-Tuned Models: Experiments

 \section{Experiments}

 We validate the effectiveness of our analysis and proposed algorithms through comprehensive experiments. \\ \textbf{Datasets and models for Encoder-based and Decoder-based LMs.} For Encoder-based LMs, we utilize four datasets—sentence acceptability dataset CoLA~\citep{warstadt2019neural}, sentiment detection dataset SST-2~\citep{socher2013recursive}, paraphrase dataset MRPC~\citep{dolan2005automatically}, and sentence similarity dataset STS-B~\citep{cer2017semeval}.
 For the selection of pretrained backbones, we choose BERT-base-uncased~\citep{devlin2018bert} and RoBERTa-base~\citep{liu2019roberta}, fine-tuning them on these task-specific datasets to obtain supervised finetuned models.
 For Decoder-based LMs, we focus on mathematical reasoning tasks.
 Due to constraints on resources for fine-tuning, we opted to fine-tune a smaller Qwen2-0.5B~\citep{qwen2} model on the MetaMath dataset~\citep{yu2023metamath}.
-Additionally, we utilized publicly available mathematical reasoning models, including the MetaMath-llema-7B~\citep{yu2023metamath}, MetaMath-7B~\citep{yu2023metamath}, WizardMath-7B~\citep{luo2023wizardmath} and Abel-7B~\citep{abel}, all based on the Llama2-7B architecture~\citep{touvron2023llama}.
-We then use the GSM8K~\citep{cobbe2021training} to test these models. \\ \textbf{Evaluation metrics.} Following~\citep{yu2023language}, we evaluate performance using the Matthews correlation coefficient for CoLA, accuracy for SST-2, the average of accuracy and F1 score for MRPC, the average of Pearson and Spearman correlation for STS-B, and zero-shot accuracy for GSM8K.
+Additionally, we utilize publicly available mathematical reasoning models, including the MetaMath-llema-7B~\citep{yu2023metamath}, MetaMath-7B~\citep{yu2023metamath}, WizardMath-7B~\citep{luo2023wizardmath} and Abel-7B~\citep{abel}, all based on the Llama2-7B architecture~\citep{touvron2023llama}.
+We then use the GSM8K~\citep{cobbe2021training} to test these models. \\ \textbf{Evaluation metrics.} Following~\citep{yu2023language}, we evaluate performance using various metrics: the Matthews correlation coefficient for CoLA, accuracy for SST-2, a combined score of accuracy and F1 for MRPC, the mean of Pearson and Spearman correlations for STS-B, and zero-shot accuracy for GSM8K.